Home / Workshops & Webinars Overview / Respiratory Physiology and Manual Ventilation – On Demand Webinar

 Prerequisite course for veterinary nursing

-A recent NCVER VET student outcomes report found 92% of AVT graduates were employed or enrolled in further study after training and 92% of graduates would recommend the training provided by AVT.
+92% of AVT graduates are employed or enrolled in further study after training, and 92% would recommend AVT (NCVER data).

 Prerequisite course for veterinary nursing